-Stroger Hospital is part of the Cook County Bureau of Health Services.
+John H. Stroger Hospital is part of the Cook County Bureau of Health Services.
 Stroger Hospital has over 450 beds and nearly 100 outpatient clinics, and serves as the primary public provider of comprehensive medical services for the people of metropolitan Chicago.
-In 2002 they opened a new state-of the-art hospital facility.
-Residents and attending physicians work closely together to meet the needs of the multiethnic population of Chicago.
+In 2002, they opened a new state-of the-art hospital facility.
+Residents and attending physicians work closely together to meet the needs of the multi-ethnic population of Chicago.
 The resident will rotate on the colon and rectal surgical service and achieve endoscopy experience at this hospital site.

-Weiss Hospital is a community based hospital which offers a general surgery service with one on one non fellow cardiothoracic surgery experience.
-The patient demographic at Weiss is an urban community hospital with a mixed patient population.
-The geographic service area is distinct from UICH offering a variety of surgical cases, which provide a multitude of opportunities for our residents.
+OSF Little Company of Mary Hospital is a community based hospital 298-bed health care facility established in 1930.
+This state-of-the-art hospital provides care and vital resources for more than 11,600 inpatient visits, over 253,000 outpatient visits and nearly 50,000 emergency department visits annually.
+The geographic service area is distinct from UIH offering a variety of surgical cases, which provide a multitude of opportunities for our residents.
 Residents are able to enhance their clinical skills in a wide variety of areas ranging from comprehensive history to evidence-based problem solving.